 In the example below, there is a blue check mark by Nick’s name on different social media apps.
 The accounts are official and belong to Nick himself.
 So, if you do get a reply from an account listed as Nick Carter and you see this blue check mark next to his name in the comment it is him.
 Nick’s accounts are all @nickcarter.

-A fake account will often state they set up the account to interact with fans themselves as their other account is by management.
+A fake account will often mention they set up the account to interact with fans themselves as their other account is by management.
 Or they do not want management to know about their new account.
 This information is FALSE.
 BSB only use their verified accounts to interact with fans.
 Keep that in mind when you get a private message from someone claiming to be them.
 Sometimes these fake accounts will upload photos of blue checks as their profile photos to prove it is real, but it is not.

 Now that X (Twitter) has removed the verified blue check marks unless you pay for their premium features there are things you should know.